 The project members are teacher educators with different backgrounds and experiences in education.
 The group consists of classroom teachers and researchers with a wide range of engagements in and outside of higher education.
 The common interest for all involved is a joint vision for the development of various teaching methods that are adressing and exploring theories and practices in teacher education.

-Inge Timoštšuk (Project coordinator)
+Inge Timoštšuk (National and international project coordinator)

 Her competence areas include teachers´ professional identity, teaching and learning science in preschool, basic school and also in informal settings.
 She is teaching relevant courses and supervising students at all level of higher education at the School of Educational Sciences, Tallinn University.

-Doctoral student and junior researcher at Tallinn University in Estonia.
+Visiting lecturer at Tallinn University in Estonia.

 Näkk's focus of research is on primary teachers’ work motivation, motivational classroom practices and students’ learning engagement.
 She has completed primary teacher education at Tallinn University, and has worked as a primary teacher.
 Currently she supervises pre-service primary teachers’ practicums and Master theses.